 I like the look of this one and I think it’d be perfect for younger kids getting their hands familiar with the process.
 Bright red colorful toys always grab my attention anyway 🙂 And, once your kid is done with learning how to tie their shoelaces, introduce them to the story of the old woman who lived in a shoe and give them some tiny action figures to use with it.
 LOL!

-Kids can quickly learn how to tie shoes with this set of 4 shoes and decorative laces that lace up just like a real shoe does.
-The shoes are made of strong foam and since it’s a multiple set, it’s great for large families or kindergarten teachers who need to help students learn how to tie their shoes.
+Kids can quickly learn how to tie shoes with this set of 2 shoes and decorative laces that lace up just like a real shoe does.
+The shoes are made of sturdy plastic and since it’s a multiple set, it’s great for families with twins or teachers who need to help students learn how to tie their shoes.
 The shoes come with an easy to follow instructional card.

 This wooden shoe is environmentally as well as kid safe and you can use it for babies as well as toddlers.
 The wood is recycled and the paint used is non-toxic.
 The loops are large enough to make it easy for little fingers to thread the shoelace through as they learn how to tie a bow.
 Kids love to play with the shoe as well and by threading the lace through the hoops, it helps your child grow his fine motor skills.